 The 42mm curvaceous case is far better suited to slender wrists than any Fossil smartwatch that's gone before, ably abetted by a series of bling-studded and rose gold colours – and of course, leather straps and link bracelet options.

-At 11mm thick it's still ... plump, we'll say, sitting on the wrist with noticeably chunk, although the compact size means it still offers some comfort.
+At 11mm thick it's still ... plump, we'll say, sitting on the wrist with noticeable chunk, although the compact size means it still offers some comfort.
 Still, compared to its predecessor, the 45mm and 13.5mm thick Fossil Q Wander this is a real improvement, even if there's further to go.

 The 42mm Fossil Q Venture comes with a range of blingy styles